 and to provide an opportunity for King students to participate in research projects.

-The co-directors of KIRES are Dr. Sam Evans (email@example.com), associate professor of finance and economics, and Dr. Randall Blevins (firstname.lastname@example.org), professor of marketing.
+The co-directors of KIRES are Dr. Sam Evans (email@example.com), associate professor of Finance and Economics, and Dr. Randall Blevins (firstname.lastname@example.org), dean of the School of Business.

-The Institute plans to publish two full reports per year, in the spring and fall semesters.
+The Institute publishes up to two full reports per year, in the spring and fall semesters.